 A note to readers: this blog post includes graphic descriptions of the atrocities experienced by women and girls during the Second Congo War.

-On the International Day for the Elimination of Violence Against Women, it is vital to reflect on its importance.
+As the International Day for the Elimination of Violence Against Women approaches, it is vital to reflect on its importance.
 Designated in 1999 by the United Nations Assembly, the day marks the 1960 brutal killings of the three Mirabal sisters, political activists in the Dominican Republic who were murdered in 1960 by order of Dominican ruler Rafael Trujillo.

 As a result of this tragedy, each November 25, governments, international organizations, and NGOs organize activities to observe the International Day for the Elimination of Violence Against Women and to raise public awareness of this problem.